Scottish Milk and Healthy Snack Scheme

-As with any public spending there is a requirement for South Lanarkshire Council to provide information to Scottish Government on funding allocated.
+As with any public spending, we are required to provide information to the Scottish Government on funding allocated.

-Under the new Scheme there will not be a requirement for settings to provide proof of purchase i.e. receipts, invoices, contracts although they will be asked to retain these, in case they should be selected for monitoring purposes
+Under the new scheme, there will not be a requirement for settings to provide proof of purchase, for example receipts, invoices, contracts although they will be asked to retain these in case they should be selected for monitoring purposes.

 Please send any questions about the registration process to firstname.lastname@example.org